less-action/reusables/README.md

 # python-build

-A reusable workflow for building and publishing Python package to PyPI.
+A reusable workflow for building and publishing Python packages to PyPI.

 ### Example usage